honghan-dev/web3-security-journey/2025/September/Citrea/report.md

 ### Summary

+1. Reorg detection is by comparing the blocks(up to finality_depth) from Bitcoin network and check if the tip has changed.
+2. If then compare the position of the Bitcoin blocks and the `recent_blocks(blocks being recorded in the Citrea network)`.
-1. `pos != i` reorg detection always trigger because incorrect index comparison.
+3. `pos != i` reorg detection always trigger because incorrect index comparison.
-2. pos checks the recent block starting with index 0, whereas finality_depth index check starting with 1.
-3. This result in reorg always get triggered because it is not comparing the same thing.
+4. pos checks the recent block starting with index 0, whereas finality_depth index check starting with 1.
+This result in reorg always get triggered because it is not comparing the same thing.

 ### Why I missed this and how to spot

-1. Didn't understand the concept of reorg and reorg detection
+1. Didn't understand reorg detection and the flow of the detection.
 2. Ensure reorg detection is properly triggered.
-This is a classic off by one index, understanding.
+Understand what being compared in the function, eg.`blockhash`, `blockheight` or `tip`  This is a classic off by one index, understanding.